 - Food and clean water

-- A collapsible water bowl
+- A collapsible water bowl or popup bottle

 - Bags to clean up poop